 Painted often outside in his Princeton studio, Fujimura uses coarsely pulverized azurite and malachite and asks the question, “can we walk on water?”
-This image was also used for the cover of Fujimura’s new book Art&Faith: A Theology of Making (Yale Press, 2021).
+The image of Walking on Water - Azurite II was also used for the cover of Fujimura’s book Art+Faith: A Theology of Making (Yale University Press, 2021).
 To Fujimura, to paint is to discover the new vista of New Creation, while noting the fractures and pulverized earth beneath him.

-As Fujimura attempted to finish the piece Walking on Water—Banquo’s Dream, Superstorm Sandy hit, wiping some fifty works at Dillon Gallery.
-Thus, the process of painting for him has now become, literally, a way to "walk on water.”
+In addition, Walking on Water-Banquo's Dream had intersected with another superstorm Sandy.
+As Fujimura attempted to finish this piece, the superstorm Sandy hit in November of 2012, wiping over fifty pieces of Fujimura's works at Dillon Gallery on 25th Street, Chelsea, New York City.
+Thus, for Fujimura, the process of painting has now become, literally, a way to "walk on water.”
 Fujimura writes:

 A heavey summons lies like lead on me,